How we're weathering the storm in Texas

 (We think dynamic, wholesale tariffs are the future, but of course customers should never have to shoulder the cost of this unprecedented disaster – that's why Octopus Energy US have launched a Bill Forgiveness Plan capping last week's prices at the Texas average, and why they're working on a price cap for their wholesale-based dynamic tariff going forward.)

-How we're helping customers affected
+How we're helping affected customers

 This crisis affected 90% of the state, resulting in catastrophic loss, and leaving customers stranded in unbearable conditions: loss of heat in below freezing temperatures and lack of access to water, food and other essentials.